ljw1004/vbspec/vb/expressions.md

 ## Await Operator

-The await operator is related to async methods, which are described in Section 10.1.3.
+The await operator is related to async methods, which are described in Section [Async Methods](statements.md#async-methods).

 `Await` is a reserved word if the immediately enclosing method or lambda expression in which it appears has an `Async` modifier, and if the `Await` appears after that `Async` modifier; it is unreserved elsewhere.
 It is also unreserved in preprocessor directives.
 The await operator is only allowed in the body of a method or lambda expressions where it is a reserved word.
 Within the immediately enclosing method or lambda, an await expression may not occur inside the body of a `Catch` or `Finally` block, nor inside the body of a `SyncLock` statement, nor inside a query expression.